mljs/libsvm/README.md

 Speed is also affected by the version of emscripten that generated the build or the options used in the build.
 I will try to keep up with any improvement that might significantly impact the performance.

 ## Cross-validation benchmark
-I'm not reporting all the benchmarks in the readme, you can run them yourself if you need to.
-This is to get a feeling for how performance compares on every platform.
-The performance results are only given relative to how they run natively (with compiled c++ code).
+I report the results here for the cross-validation benchmark on the iris dataset to get a feeling for how performance compares on different platforms.
+There are other benchmarks that can be run from the terminal in node.js or in the browser.
+The performance results are given relative to how they run natively (with compiled c++ code).
+The benchmarks only consider runtime performance, not load and parse performance.

 | Platform | Rel asm perf | Rel wasm perf |
 | --- | --- | --- |